Donaim/miseq-workflow-pres/slides.md

 ## Resistance interpretation

 <!--
-Observe that the result looks like clinical resistance report.
+Observe that the result looks like resistance reports from ReCall.
 -->

 <br>

 - Performed for HCV.
 - Not clinically approved.
-- Similar to our HIV resistance reports.
+- Similar to our HIV resistance reports from ReCall.
 - Uses the same HIVdb library.

 <v-drag pos="hepcresist">